Bobcat Stadium (Montana State University): Gatton Field

 Through the 1971 season, the Bobcats played home games for four decades at Gatton Field.
-It was located directly south of the Romney Gym, across Grant Street and northeast of the Brick Breeden Fieldhouse, which opened in 1957.
+It was located directly south of Romney Hall, across Grant Street Promenade and northeast of the Brick Breeden Fieldhouse, which opened in 1957.
 The playing field ran east–west and had lighting as far back as the 1940s.
-It was razed in early 1972, and is the site of the Marga Hosaeus Fitness Center, opened in 1973.
-Bobcat Stadium is approximately a half-mile (0.8 km) due south.
+It was razed in early 1972, and is now the site of the Student Wellness Center (opened in 2024). and Norm Asbjornson Hall (opened in 2018).
+Bobcat Stadium is approximately a half-mile (0.8 km) due south, across Kagy boulevard.

 The field was named for Cyrus J. Gatton, a former Montana State football player from 1913 to 1916.
 Born in Iowa and raised in Bozeman, Gatton enlisted in the U.S. Army Air Service during World War I and was killed in northeast France while flying for the 11th Aero Squadron on November 4, just a week before the Armistice.
 The class of 1917 voted in 1920 that when the school built a new football field it should be named for Cyrus Gatton, and the request was honored ten years later.